rawitat/gtypist_lessons/programming_quotes.typ

 I:[27] Paul Graham
 S:When you catch bugs early, you also get fewer compounded bugs.
 Compounded
- :bugs are two separate bugs that interact: you trip going downstairs, and when :you reach for the handrail it come off in your hand.
+ :bugs are two separate bugs that interact: you trip going downstairs, and when :you reach for the handrail it comes off in your hand.
 In software this kind of :bug is the hardest to find, and also tends to have the worst consequences.
  :The traditional "break everything and then filter out the bugs" approach :inherently yields a lot of compound bugs.
 And software released in a series